 Milk is another healthy high carbohydrate food.
 Although it contains nutrients like calcium and Vitamin B, milk is also high in sugar.
 A little milk in a cup of coffee is unlikely to pose a problem except for those on the strictest of diets, but you can use cream or half-and-half as low carb alternatives.
 Those who enjoy drinking milk by the glass or who use it to make smoothies should try dairy-free milk substitutes, like almond milk or coconut milk, instead.

 Remember, it’s important to talk to your doctor before you make any changes to your diet.
-With a network of over 700 specialist and primary care physicians, Meritage Medical Network provides excellent health care to our patients in Marin, Sonoma, and Napa counties.
+With a network of over 2100+ specialist and primary care physicians, Meritage Medical Network provides excellent health care to our patients in Marin, Sonoma, Solano, Napa, Fresno, and Madera counties.
 Our doctors are passionate about helping you improve your wellness, whether that means altering your diet or making other lifestyle changes to reach a healthy weight.
 Diabetic patients may also benefit from our individual nutrition counseling services.